-Description of the Stereoscopic .PNG Image File Format (stER chunk) Table of ContentsBackPreviousNext
+Description of the Stereoscopic .PNG Image File Format (sTER chunk) Table of ContentsBackPreviousNext

 NOTE: To clearly understand the topics covered on this page, you must have a good knowledge of the .PNG file format.
 You can find all the information about .PNG file format on the official Website (www.libpng.org).
-Having some knowledge about how a stereoscopic image works is also a good start.
+Having some knowledge about

 An example will help understanding the way a stereoscopic image of 77x53 pixels is saved like a normal image of 157x53 pixels.